hellonico/lein-uberjar-deploy/README.md

 Put `[lein-uberjar-deploy "0.1.0"]` into the `:plugins` vector of your project.clj, modified to the current version.

-Add `snapshots` and `releases` entries to the `:deploy-repositories` vector of your project.clj.
+Add `snapshots` and `releases` entries to the `:repositories` vector of your project.clj.
 For example,

-    :deploy-repositories
+    :repositories
     [
       ["snapshots" {:id "nexus" :url "http://host:8081/nexus/content/repositories/snapshots"}]
       ["releases"  {:id "nexus" :url "http://host:8081/nexus/content/repositories/releases"}]
     ]

-Repository credentials are obtained from ~/.m2/settings.xml from the &lt;username&gt; and &lt;password&gt; elements for the &lt;server&gt; with an `id` matching the `id` specified in the `:deploy-repositories` entry.
+Repository credentials are obtained from ~/.m2/settings.xml from the &lt;username&gt; and &lt;password&gt; elements for the &lt;server&gt; with an `id` matching the `id` specified in the `:repositories` entry.

 Run: